How to Effectively Deliver Vitamin C Into the Body During Lockdown

 Vitamin C is known to strengthen the immune system as the infection-fighting white blood cells rely heavily on this vitamin to do their work.

-Food sources of Vitamin C include citrus fruits such as oranges and lemons and dark green vegetables including broccoli and kale.
+According to NHS, food sources of Vitamin C include citrus fruits such as oranges and lemons, dark green vegetables including broccoli and kale, and potatoes.

 People combating viruses and infections, or anyone with a compromised immune system, are advised to supplement their healthy diet with Vitamin C to keep the levels of the vitamin topped up.
 Our bodies can’t make or store Vitamin C, so a daily dose is required.